Hyrtwol/Mimir/doc/command_line_tools/odin.md

 	doc               Generates documentation on a directory of .odin files. version           Prints version.
-	report            Prints information useful to reporting a bug.
+	report            Prints information useful to reporting a bug. root              Prints the root path where Odin looks for the builtin collections.

 For further details on a command, invoke command help:
 	e.g. `odin build -help` or `odin help build`